AlaYousef/drf-api-pp5/README.md

 * [gunicorn](https://pypi.org/project/gunicorn/) - Gunicorn ‘Green Unicorn’ is a Python WSGI HTTP Server for UNIX.
 It’s a pre-fork worker model ported from Ruby’s Unicorn project.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.
 * [sqlparse](https://pypi.org/project/sqlparse/) - sqlparse is a non-validating SQL parser for Python.
 It provides support for parsing, splitting and formatting SQL statements.
 * [python3-openid](https://pypi.org/project/python3-openid/) - OpenID support for modern servers and consumers.
-* [requests-oauhlib](https://pypi.org/project/requests-oauthlib/) - P    rovides first-class OAuth library support for Requests.
+* [requests-oauhlib](https://pypi.org/project/requests-oauthlib/) - Provides first-class OAuth library support for Requests.
+*[react-notifications](https://dev.to/adyasha8105/react-notifications-33do) - Provide message notification alerts users on creating, editing and deleting.
+*[react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) - Used to make all infinite scrolling in the app on loading recipes and comments.
+*[jwt-decode](https://jwt.io/) - Used to decode an encoded JWT Token.
+*[axios](https://www.npmjs.com/package/axios) - Used to implement some promise-based asynchronous HTTP requests.

 ## Deployment